-Along with all of those healthy recipes, people’s interest in sweets peak during the month of July.
-If you’re surprised by this like I was, I have just one word for you: S’mores.
+Along with all of those healthy recipes, people’s interest in sweets peaks during the month of July.
+If you’re surprised by this like I was, I have just one word for you: s’mores.
 In fact, there’s a huge spike in searches for “s’mores” this month.

 Everyone can make a s’more.
 How can you jazz it up?
 Make it vegan?
 Add different candy?
 Make a white chocolate version?
 Add cookie butter?!
 Make this classic dish your own and give your readers some fun ideas.

 Perhaps a nice fruit-filled sorbet or a…wait for it…s’mores-flavored ice cream (!!!) will make your readers (and taste-testers) happy this season.

 Unsurprisingly, searches for fruit spike in July.
-Tis the season, right?!
+Who would have thought?

 Admittedly, “fruit” is a vague search term.
 One of my very favorite things about Google Trends though is checking out the top related queries for a search.
 If we look at those for “fruit,” this is what we see:

 Dragon fruit, fruit trees, fruit flies, and fruit salad would be helpful areas of focus this time of year.
 What about posting some tips on removing those annoying fruit flies from your home?
 Or a dragon fruit fruit salad!
 (Try saying that five times fast.)